Aethermancer on Steam - User reviews, Price & Information

 Monster Taming meets Roguelite.
 Become the Aethermancer and fight alongside mythical creatures.
 Explore the ever-changing Fractured Ruins, plan your moves in challenging turn-based battles, and watch your Monsters grow stronger from previous lives and defy death!

-Aethermancer is a early access, creature collector and roguelike game developed by moi rai games and published by offbrand games.
+Aethermancer is a early access, strategy and roguelike game developed by moi rai games and published by offbrand games.

 Released on September 23rd 2025 is available on Windows and Linux in 8 languages: English, French, German, Portuguese - Brazil, Simplified Chinese, Japanese, Korean and Spanish - Spain.